Skip to main content

 Tasks time overview

-It helps you answer the question, "How can I track and analyze the time spent on various tasks to improve productivity and efficiency?"
+Additionally, this feature supports more accurate future planning by using past data to predict task durations.
+It addresses the crucial question: "How can I effectively track and analyze time spent on tasks to improve both productivity and efficiency?"

 The displayed data includes: